Tracking Drift: Variation-Aware Entropy Scheduling for Non-Stationary Reinforcement Learning: Experiments

 \subsection{Experiment Setup}

-\textbf{Algorithm carriers.} We evaluate AES on four maximum-entropy RL algorithms: SAC~\cite{haarnoja2018sac}, PPO~\cite{schulman2017proximal}, SQL~\cite{haarnoja2017reinforcement}, and MEow~\cite{chao2024maximum}.
+\textbf{Algorithm carriers.} We evaluate AES on four entropy-regularized RL algorithms: SAC~\cite{haarnoja2018sac}, PPO~\cite{schulman2017proximal}, SQL~\cite{haarnoja2017reinforcement}, and MEow~\cite{chao2024maximum}.
 All methods contain an explicit entropy regularization term (temperature $\alpha$ for SAC/SQL/MEow, entropy bonus $c_{\mathrm{ent}}$ for PPO).
 AES is integrated without modifying the underlying actor--critic or value-learning structure, covering both off-policy and on-policy learning as well as distinct MaxEnt formulations.
 For the SAC baseline, we applied automatic temperature control.
-So SAC and MEow are considered as strong baselines.

 AES acts as a plug-in exploration controller that schedules the entropy weight online.
 At each update, a scalar drift proxy is extracted from critic TD errors (off-policy) or value TD deltas (PPO), smoothed via a window or EMA, and fed into the variation-aware scheduler.
 AES outputs a scheduled temperature $\alpha_t$ (SAC/SQL/MEow) or entropy coefficient $c_{\mathrm{ent},t}$ (PPO), replacing the fixed entropy weight.
 Our default proxy is the $q$-quantile of absolute TD errors,